MHH-RCUG/Wochenende/README.md

 7. Run `bash setup.sh` to configure Wochenende BASH environment variables (for current user and server only)

+8. Log out, and log back in to allow bash to read the environment variables (or `source ~/.bashrc` )

-8. Activate the conda environment before running the pipeline.
+9. Activate the conda environment before running the pipeline.
 `conda activate wochenende`

-9. Optional: run the tests, see below.
+10. Optional: run the tests, see below.

 ### Update conda environment
 If there is already a conda environment named wochenende: